django-import-export/django-import-export/docs/contributing.rst

 * Create a new pull request (based on your branch), including what the problem/feature is, versions of your software and referencing any related issues/pull requests.

+* We recommend setting up your editor to automatically indicate non-conforming styles (see `Development`_).

 In order to be merged into django-import-export, contributions must have the following: